Helicopter (Bloc Party song)

-"Helicopter" is a song by English rock band Bloc Party that was originally released as a stand-alone single in the UK in October 2004 and would later feature on the Little Thoughts EP, and would then be released two years later as a single from their debut album, Silent Alarm in the US.
-The song was received with much acclaim, reaching number 26 on the UK Singles Chart on its first release, but failing to chart in the US.
-Various remixes have been recorded.
+"Helicopter" is a song by English rock band Bloc Party, originally released as a stand-alone single in the UK in October 2004 and appeared later on the Little Thoughts EP; it was released two years later as a single from their debut album, Silent Alarm, in the US.
+The song received acclaim, reaching number 26 on the UK Singles Chart but failing to chart on the US Hot 100.
+It did however chart on the US Billboard Hot Singles Sales chart.
+Various remixes of the song have been produced.
+The song was included in the music video games Guitar Hero III: Legends of Rock, Marc Ecko's Getting Up: Contents Under Pressure, Burnout Revenge, FIFA 06, FIFA 23, “Colin McRae DiRT 2” and the episode "Alma Matter" from the sixth season of The Crown.

-The song has also been featured on the video games Guitar Hero III: Legends of Rock, Guitar Hero: On Tour, FIFA 06, FIFA 23, Project Gotham Racing 3, Burnout Revenge, Burnout Legends, Colin McRae Dirt 2, and Marc Eckō's Getting Up: Contents Under Pressure.
-Most of these games feature the clean version of the song that omits the word "bastard" and replaces it with "innocent".

-The song was also featured in the films Yes Man, Charlie St. Cloud and Grandma's Boy and in the Malcolm in the Middle episode "Morp".
-A remix of the song was featured in the film Reverb.

 Composition

 "Helicopter" is an indie rock and garage rock song, written by all band members prior to their debut studio album, Silent Alarm.
 Composed in B minor, it was written in common time and has a quick tempo of 171 beats per minute.
 The main riff was adapted from "Set The House Ablaze", a song by The Jam featured on the 1980 album Sound Affects.

+The song's critical references to the United States, and lines such as "just like his dad – the same mistakes", led to journalists believing that the song was an attack on George W. Bush, whose father George H. W. Bush had also led American military intervention in the Middle East.
+Okereke denied these suggestions in an interview with Pitchfork in August 2005 saying "It's frustrating that people attribute something to certain songs and that's not what they're about at all. [...]
+It's kinda patronizing".

 Music video

 The official video is displayed in black and white and shows the band playing in an old, empty house, intercut with surreal imagery.
 It has received the most views of any of Bloc Party's songs on YouTube, gaining over 30 million views.
+A remastered version with HD video and audio can be found here.